ARM-software/bsa-acs/README.md

 BSA **Architecture Compliance Suite** (ACS) is a collection of self-checking, portable C-based tests.
 This suite includes a set of examples of the invariant behaviors that are provided by the [BSA](https://developer.arm.com/documentation/den0094/latest) specification, so that you can verify if these behaviour have been interpreted correctly.
-Most of the tests are executed from UEFI Shell by executing the BSA UEFI shell application.
+Most of the tests are executed from UEFI (Unified Extensible Firmware Interface) Shell by executing the BSA UEFI shell application.
 A few tests are executed by running the BSA ACS Linux application which in turn depends on the BSA ACS Linux kernel module.

 ## Release details
- - Code quality: v0.9 Beta
+ - Code quality: v1.0
  - The tests are written for version 1.0 of the BSA specification.
  - The compliance suite is not a substitute for design verification.
  - To review the BSA ACS logs, Arm licensees can contact Arm directly through their partner managers.